 Accreditation in another state does not mean that a course will be automatically accredited in Idaho.
-Application for Idaho MCLE accreditation must be submitted.
+Application for Idaho MCLE accreditation must be made.

 Recorded courses (on disk, online or downloaded) may qualify for Idaho MCLE credit.
-Use the Course Credit Application Form and include a description of the legal education topics, date of the recording and the length of the recording in minutes.
+Use the Course Credit Application Form and include a description of the legal education topics and the length of the recording in minutes.
 The number of credits approved in another state does not suffice as the recording length.
-A schedule from the original live presentation is acceptable as long is it is accompanied by a statement from the course provider that the recording is an exact copy of the original course with no editing or changing.
-Text-based courses do not qualify for Idaho MCLE credit.
+A schedule from the original live presentation is acceptable as long is it is accompanied by a statement from the course provider that the tape is an exact copy of the original course with no editing or changing.
+Text based computer courses do not qualify for Idaho MCLE credit.

 Idaho State Bar members who teach other attorneys at ISB approved courses may apply for teaching credit after the course is held.
 To apply for credit, submit an Application for Teaching Credit along with a complete course schedule.
 The course schedule must include the topics covered, a full time breakdown for the course and must show what portions the attorney taught.
-Processing time depends on number of applications received.
-If you need to check the status of a pending application, please use our Search Pending Applications page.
+Allow 3-4 weeks for processing.

 Published legal writing authored by attorneys may qualify for CLE credit if the writing contributes to the attorney’s legal education; is intended for an attorney audience; and is an original writing that is published, in print or electronically, in a professional legal journal or publication.
 To apply for credit, submit an Application for Published Legal Writing Credit along with a copy of the writing.
-Processing time depends on number of applications received.
-If you need to check the status of a pending application, please use our Search Pending Applications page.
+Allow 3-4 weeks for processing.
 For more information, visit our Published Legal Writing Credit page.

 Course providers who apply for accreditation are required to provide a list of the Idaho attorneys who attended their courses.
-The list must include the attorneys' printed names, Idaho State Bar numbers and the total number of general credits and, if applicable, ethics credits earned by each participant.
-We ask all course providers to use the Attendance List Excel Spreadsheet and email a copy of the spreadsheet to the MCLE Department.
-However, we will accept attendance lists that include the required information.
+The list must include the attorneys’ printed name, Idaho State Bar number and the total number of general credits and, if applicable, ethics credits earned by each participant.
+We ask all course providers to use the Attendance List Excel Spreadsheet and email a copy of the spreadsheet to our office.
+Please email Kim Wilson to obtain this spreadsheet.
+However we will accept attendance lists that include the required information.